LeongYuXuan/IntergratedProject/README.md

 Observation: Code works as intended.
 No medal granted at the end

 ### Run through of Lesson 2 page (proper)
-Action: Run through the lesson materials, but fail one quiz
+Action: Run through the lesson materials, but complete bots quizes

 Observation: Code works as intended.
 No medal granted at the end